- Default events

 - at regular time interval.
 This interval is defined in the "Details" tab of the description window.

-(*) By default, the "Initializing" event of each control is executed according to the order in which the controls were created in the window.
-To modify this order of execution: - On the "Window" tab, in the "Order" group, click "Initialization".
+(*) By default, the "Initialization" event of each control is executed according to the order in which the controls were created in the window.
+To modify this runtime order: - On the "Window" tab, in the "Order" group, click "Initialization".

 - In the window that appears, use the arrows on the right to change the order in which the controls are initialized.

-Caution: If one or more controls use the persistence of controls, the "Whenever modified" code can be run when initializing the control.
+Attention: If one or more fields use field persistence, the "On each modification" code can be executed when the field is initialized..
 For more details, see Persistence of controls.
-Overview Several optional events are supported.
+Overview Several optional events can be added.

 To add an optional event: - Select the desired control.